New around here?

 Yes.
 LGBTQ+ peoples are represented in all areas of our church and its leadership, including the paid staff.

-Are same-sex weddings permitted and performed?
+Are weddings for LGBTQ+ peoples permitted and performed?

 Yes.